salvanya/DeepLearning_TP2/README.md

-# DeepLearning_TP2
+# Academic project: Audio recognition & Fake news generation

-This repository contains solutions to Deep Learning problems using various techniques and models implemented in Python with TensorFlow and Keras.
-Each project addresses a specific problem and is designed to showcase the implementation of neural network models in different scenarios.
+This repository contains two academic exercises that demonstrate solutions to Deep Learning problems using various techniques and models implemented in Python with TensorFlow and Keras.
+The first exercise focuses on **audio recognition**, utilizing convolutional neural networks (CNNs) applied to spectrograms of spoken digits from audio clips.
+The second exercise explores **text generation** using recurrent neural networks (RNNs) with LSTM cells, comparing tokenization at the word and character levels to create new fake news articles based on the AG News Dataset.
+Each project highlights the implementation of neural network models in distinct scenarios, showcasing their versatility and effectiveness.

 ## Exercise 1 - Audio MNIST: